North American Business Leadership Field Trip

 Though future programs would include flights, the proposed method for the initial iteration would be via ground transport following the traditional “Route 66” through Albuquerque to the Grand Canyon for a primary stop and a meeting with the National Park Service.
 The trip would then depart for the primary professional stop of Denver, where office visits will be made to targeted firms.
 As mentioned, location would be changed annually to accommodate unique site visits to sponsoring firms.

 Significance: Regents’ and Dean’s Scholars within RAP come from backgrounds of significant financial need and limited resources resulting in limited exposure outside of Texas or even their home region.
 This trip would provide an exceptional high-impact learning opportunity for selected students and increase access to these important experiences for this student population.

-The North American Business Leadership field trip is coordinated by academic advisor Corey Stone (email@example.com).
+The North American Business Leadership field trip is coordinated by program coordinator Corey Stone (firstname.lastname@example.org).